 Director Thom Eberhardt recalls receiving praise for his creative decision to depict Kelli Maroney's character walking out of an elevator by focusing on her feet, instead of a conventional full body or upper body shot.
 Eberhardt told the Projection Booth podcast that this was in fact a result of running out of time to shoot the scene on location.
 With the actress unavailable to participate in pick-ups, a member of the production team wore the character's sneakers, and with no actual elevator to film in, a couple of screens were filmed in tight close-up and pulled apart manually by stagehands to simulate the opening of the doors.
 The use of footwear to represent the entire character is an example of the literary and visual metaphorical device of synecdoche.

 Like many horror films of the 1970s and 1980s (e.g. Dawn of the Dead), this film has several critiques of consumer culture contained within the plot and dialogue.
 Perhaps the best example is when the think tank is looking for Samantha and Regina.
 While pondering on where the girls might be, one member of the think tank says that the shopping arcade and area are "an absolute monument to consumerism."

 At the start of the movie, Regina is upset because the player "DMK" has upset her perfect list of wins on the video game in the theater lobby.
-The car the almost runs over Samantha at the end of the movie is driven by Danny Mason Keener -- "DMK" is his license plate.
+The convertible the almost runs over Samantha at the movie's ending is driven by Danny Mason Keener - "DMK" is his license plate.